Branka19/SleepCalculator/Project Idea.md

 <strong>Improvement Ideas</strong>

-<u>Here are some of the points which I am planning to add / update in the future:</u>
+<em>Here are some of the points which I am planning to add / update in the future:</em>

 <ul>
 <li>Since the app only accepts integers, I want to enable adding minutes for amount of sleep, e.g. 8.5h of sleep.</li>